 The Board is made up of 25 Members; 12 of these are directly elected by local landowners and 13 are appointed by the Council Tax Authority (Unitary or District Council) to represent the drainage and flood risk management interests of local residents and non-agricultural businesses.
-We currently have a vacancy for 1 appointed member.

 The day to day management of the Board is led by the Chief Executive, supported by Department Directors and their teams who look after specific service areas including Corporate, Finance, Engineering and Asset Management.
 The Board employs finance, rating, policy, administration, and technical officers.
 Maintenance work is undertaken by contractors and a team of skilled operators, engineers, and craftsmen.